drewmullen/packer-plugin-harvester/.web-docs/README.md

 ### Components

-The Scaffolding plugin is intended as a starting point for creating Packer plugins
+The Harvester plugin is intended as a starting point for creating Packer plugins

 #### Builders

-- [builder](/packer/integrations/hashicorp/scaffolding/latest/components/builder/builder-name) - The scaffolding builder is used to create endless Packer plugins using a consistent plugin structure.
+- [builder](/packer/integrations/hashicorp/harvester/latest/components/builder/builder-name) - The harvester builder is used to create endless Packer plugins using a consistent plugin structure.

 #### Provisioners

-- [provisioner](/packer/integrations/hashicorp/scaffolding/latest/components/provisioner/provisioner-name) - The scaffolding provisioner is used to provisioner
+- [provisioner](/packer/integrations/hashicorp/harvester/latest/components/provisioner/provisioner-name) - The harvester provisioner is used to provisioner
   Packer builds.

 #### Post-processors

-- [post-processor](/packer/integrations/hashicorp/scaffolding/latest/components/post-processor/postprocessor-name) - The scaffolding post-processor is used to
+- [post-processor](/packer/integrations/hashicorp/harvester/latest/components/post-processor/postprocessor-name) - The harvester post-processor is used to
-  export scaffolding builds.
+  export harvester builds.

 #### Data Sources

-- [data source](/packer/integrations/hashicorp/scaffolding/latest/components/datasource/datasource-name) - The scaffolding data source is used to export scaffolding data.
+- [data source](/packer/integrations/hashicorp/harvester/latest/components/datasource/datasource-name) - The harvester data source is used to export harvester data.